zypp-io/df_to_azure/README.md

 ## Parquet
 Since version 0.5.4, functionality for uploading dataframe to parquet is supported. simply add argument `parquet=True` to upload the dataframe to the Azure storage container parquet.
-The arguments tablename and schema will be used to create a folder structure. if parquet is set to True, the dataset will not be uploaded to the SQL database.
+The arguments tablename and schema will be used to create a folder structure. if parquet is set to True, the dataset will not be uploaded to a SQL database.

 ```text
 # --- ADF SETTINGS ---